jorgegv/rage1/doc/MEMORY-MAP.md

 the usual way.
 Also, the ROM page mapped at address $0000 is the 48K ROM, since this is required for correct SP1 library initialization.

-Please refer to the [BANKING-DESIGN.md](BANKING-DESIGN.md) document for a full reference on the memory banking implementation in RAGE1.
+The memory layout for 128K mode may be changed in the RAGE1 config file, please refer to the [BANKING-DESIGN.md](BANKING-DESIGN.md) document for a full reference on the memory banking implementation in RAGE1.

 ## Distribution of memory banks in 128K mode